$f(T)$ cosmology: From Pseudo-Bang to Pseudo-Rip: Pseudo-Bang scenario in gravity

 Let us now extract the phase portrait of $f(T)$ gravity.
 Inserting (\ref{Torsionscalar}) into (\ref{FR1T}) and (\ref{FR2T}) we can express the total energy density and pressure for the matter fields as

 where $f_{H}:=\frac{df}{dH}$ and $f_{HH}:=\frac{d^{2}f}{dH^2}$.
 Thus, using additionally the above linear equation of state we obtain the phase portrait equation for any $f(T)$ theory as

 This shows that the modified Friedmann equations of $f(T)$ gravity represent a one-dimensional autonomous system \cite{Awad:2017yod,ElHanafy:2017xsm}, and hence the theory in suitable for a phase portrait analysis.
-It is obvious that the phase portrait (\ref{phasetrajectory}) reduces to the general relativity portrait by setting $f(H)=-6H^2+const$..
+It is obvious that the phase portrait (\ref{phasetrajectory}) reduces to the $\Lambda$CDM portrait by setting $f(H)=-6H^2-2\Lambda$.